-Next, fluff and twist the loose ends of both pigtails into a low bun at the base of the neck.
-(Hint: Use our messy bun tutorial to make it seem as if you have more hair than you actually do.)
-Pull wisps of hair from over each ear, and pin any stray hairs you see.
+Next, fluff and twist the loose ends of both pigtails into a low bun or tails at the base of the neck.
+Pull wisps of hair from over each ear and pin any stray hairs you see.
 The resulting look is youthful but stylish.

 Upside Down Braid Bun

 Here’s an updo with a surprising twist on the standard braid.
 Instead of starting from the hairline and working toward the neck, you’re going to flip the style.
 Swinging your head over so that you’re upside down, you’ll actually work from the neck to the crown.

 Once you’ve mastered the art of upside-down braiding, the rest is easy.
 French or Dutch braid to the crown, then secure it.
 Flip your head back up, and smooth the rest of the hair into a high ponytail.
 Pancake (spread and loosen) the braid, then get to forming an oversized ballerina bun.

 Channel the R&B divas of the 1990s with this embellished cornrow updo that’ll keep your hair out of your face while still allowing you to show off those inches.

 The fishtail braid is one of our very favorite braiding styles because it looks so elegant but really doesn’t require much more work than a traditional twist.
 This style is also an excellent vehicle if you’re planning on adding a bejeweled accessory to your updo.